MarahIrshaid/reading-notes-/read07.md

 # Chapter 1: Summary pages 1-24:

-Java script can be used either to access content or to mpdify content , RELOAD PART OF PAGE or filtering data
+Java script can be used either to access content or to modify content , RELOAD PART OF PAGE or filtering data